 NorthShore provides patients with the very latest cardiovascular treatment, from novel drug therapy to innovative minimally-invasive and surgical techniques.
 Every year we perform hundreds of cardiac catheterizations, coronary and heart valve interventions, cardiac surgeries and electrophysiological procedures.

 Of course, helping prevent a first heart attack or stroke remains our ultimate goal as your healthcare provider.
-In addition to medical management of your heart condition, our general cardiologists may recommend healthy lifestyle changes that can greatly influence and improve your heart health, from diet modification to smoking cessation.
+In addition to medical management, our general cardiologists may recommend healthy lifestyle changes to improve your heart health, from diet modification to smoking cessation.
 Our team may also recommend specific screening and genetic testing for patients who have a strong family history of certain cardiovascular conditions to help better prevent and treat these conditions.

 For More Information

 Please call 847.570.2250 for more information on heart disease and cardiology, or to schedule an appointment with one of our specialists.